Spectral Ranking

 \textbf{\cite{HPPSRWWWS}} With the aim of predicting the number of visits to a web page, Huberman, Pirolli, Pitkow and Lukose study a model derived from \emph{spreading activation networks}.
 Essentially, given a distribution $d$ that tells which fraction of surfers are still surfing after time $t$, the prediction vector at time $t$ is $d(t)\bm v P^t$, where $\bm v$ is the initial number of surfers at each page.
 They use an inverse Gaussian distribution obtained experimentally, but using a geometric distribution the predicted overall (i.e., summed up over all $t$) number of surfers at each page will give a Markovian damped spectral ranking.

-\textbf{\cite{FreFTSP}} For completeness, we mention French's theory of social power, which bears a superficial formal resemblance with spectral ranking.
-However, in French's theory normalisation happens by \emph{column}, so the trivial uniform solution is always a solution, and it is considered a \emph{good} solution, as the theory studies the formation of consensus (e.g., the probability of getting the trivial uniform solution depending on the structure of the graph).

-\textbf{\cite{BonFWASSCI}} Bonacich proposes to use spectral ranking on zero-one matrices representing entities and their relationships to identify the most important entities (Seeley's and Wei's work are not quoted).

-\textbf{\cite{BonPC}} Bonacich proposes a mild extension of Katz's index (i.e., damped spectral ranking) that include negative damping; the interpretation proposed is that in \emph{bargaining} having a powerful neighbour should count negatively.
+\textbf{\cite{KleASHE}} HITS is Kleinberg's algorithm for finding \emph{authorities} and \emph{hubs} in a (part of a) web graph.
+As in Bonacich's previous work~\cite{BonSGIC}, HITS computes the first left and right singular vectors of a matrix $A$, which are the spectral ranking of $AA^T$ and $A^TA$, respectively.
+Kleinberg notes, however, that it is possible to extract clustering information from additional singular vectors.